infinum/rails-handbook/Design Patterns/Service Objects.md

 ## What is a service object?

-- *Service Object implements the user’s interactions with the application*
+*Service Object implements the user’s interactions with the application*.
-- Inspecting the services folder of an application should tell the programmer what the application really does, which is not always obvious when looking at controllers or models.
+Inspecting the services folder of an application should tell the programmer what the application really does, which is not always obvious when looking at controllers or models.
-- Services has the benefit of concentrating the core logic of the application in a separate object, instead of scattering it around controllers and models.
+Using services has the benefit of concentrating the core logic of the application in a separate object, instead of scattering it around controllers and models.

 ## Conventions

-- Services go under the app/services directory.
+* Services go under the app/services directory.
 Use subdirectories for business logic-heavy domains.
 For instance:
 The file `app/services/order/creator.rb` will define `Order::Creator`
-- Services ends with an actor (and do not end with Service): `TransactionApprover`, `TestNewsletterSender`, `UsersImporter`
+* Services ends with an actor (and do not end with Service): `TransactionApprover`, `TestNewsletterSender`, `UsersImporter`
-- A service object should have only *one* public method
+* A service object should have only *one* public method
-- Services should in most cases respond to a `call` method - using another verb makes it a bit redundant: `TransactionApprover.approve`
+* Services should in most cases respond to a `call` method - using another verb makes it a bit redundant: `TransactionApprover.approve`

 ## Example

-You have a model Parking Place and you need to merge two records into one record
+You have a model Parking Place and you need to merge two records into one record.

 ## Bad Solution

-Do everything in a controller
+Do everything in a controller.

 ```ruby
 class ParkingPlaceController < ApplicationController